 9. Thou shall take your child to the doctor in extreme cases.

 As important as it is to know how to treat diarrhoea in kids, it is also important to know when it’s time to call the doctor.
-You should make an appointment to see you paediatrician if you notice any of the following in your child:
+You should make an appointment to see your child’s paediatrician if you notice any of the following in your child:

 - Severe or prolonged diarrhoea